eas342/IRAC_photometry/README.md

   The pipeline itself does not generate plots.
 However, it holds all the plots I have made using data genarated from the pipeline.

 - ### Correction_files (Folder)
-  This file contains the idl codes that I used to apply systematics and some correction images as fits files.
+  This folder contains the idl codes that I used to apply systematics and some correction images as fits files.

+- ### aorcrd_files (Folder)
+  When reducing data for multiple targets using single or multiple AORs, the pipeline requires a csv file that lists AORs with corresponding target coordinates.
+In this folder, I keep all those csv files that the pipeline requires as input.
+More on the format and usage of these files can be found in the [How To Use](#how-to-use) section.

+- ### Experiments (Folder)
+  Please ignore this folder.
+It contains my scrtach works and tests that I did before incorporating it into the pipeline.

 ## How To Use